trussworks/Engineering-Playbook/docs/developing/command-line-tools/HOW2GORELEASER.md

 `GITHUB_TOKEN` is used by goreleaser to update release notes and push binaries to the release on GitHub.
 It is also used to update the [trussworks/homebrew-tap](https://github.com/trussworks/homebrew-tap) with the new artifact locations and checksums.
-In the `infra+github@truss.works` 1Password you will find an API Key named `personal access token for releases` which can be used for this value.
+In the `infra+github@truss.works` 1Password you will find an API Key named `gorelreaser-homebrew-tap-token` which can be used for this value.

 `DOCKER_USER` and `DOCKER_PASS` are configured from the `trussworksbot` in 1Password.
 Use the API Key you configured in an earlier step to fill out these values.
 This is how CircleCI will push to Docker Hub.